 I learned some biology, read a few biology books after I turned fifty, and promptly suffered a medication-assisted mental breakdown that jettisoned me out of my life.
 A famous leading biologist suffered such crises while learning biology and while developing some huge theories (meant in the grander sense, not of guesses).
 Two fellows, that is hardly a trend, but this is only my knowledge, and honestly, I haven’t checked for a larger trend.
 Even if it’s only the two of us, it’s worth a look, considering one of them is me.

-This was three years ago for me now, and of course learning the truth about the biological world probably wasn’t the problem, the problem must be the setup an early life without biological knowledge.
+This was three years ago for me now, and of course learning the truth about the biological world probably wasn’t the problem, the problem must be the setup of an early life without biological knowledge.
 Learning something that you never knew before, that you knew nothing about before, that’s one thing, but if you learn something and it breaks you, then you were thinking something blatantly wrong about it and you didn’t probably even know you were thinking it.

 That sentence could be a synopsis of The Blank Slate, and perhaps that’s part of it, it did help me see that I had some version of the ghost in the machine going on, that I thought of “the mind” as something ethereal, but really, these discrete, blatant conversations about invisible things or not, these we litigate out loud, we’re not shaken by questions of materialism anymore.
 I’m not, I don’t think.
 It’s got to be something less conscious than that, less debatable than that to break people.